 The Trump administration opted to side with Israel on various matters, breaking with decades of U.S. policy aimed at serving as a neutral broker in negotiations.
-In August 2020, the Trump administration mediated an agreement between Israel and the United Arab Emirates, known as the Abraham Accords, in which the two countries pledged to begin normalizing ties.
+In August 2020, the administration mediated an agreement between Israel and the United Arab Emirates, known as the Abraham Accords, in which the two countries pledged to begin normalizing ties.
 Under that deal, Israel also agreed to temporarily halt plans to annex about 30 percent of the West Bank.
 Bahrain, Morocco, and Sudan later announced their own U.S.-brokered deals to normalize relations with Israel.
 Opponents of normalization say these moves betray the Palestinian cause, as the 2002 Arab Peace Initiative stipulates that Arab League members will establish relations with Israel only after the creation of a Palestinian state, among other conditions.
-The Biden administration welcomed the accords and said it will encourage other nations to seek normalization with Israel, but noted such agreements are not a substitute for Israeli-Palestinian peace.

 What is the U.S. position on Palestinian statehood?